Why do I always feel judged?

 Once I realised all humans judge each other, feeling judged got a bit easier to deal with.
 Instead of assuming the judgment was personal and accurate, I started to see it from their point of view.
 To this day judgment still hurts me, but it’s easier to let it go.

 Whether it’s your spouse, your friend, you mum, whoever, having someone that you know is on your side will make judgement easier to tolerate.
 It’s also useful to have more than one support person.
-Mine are my husband, my mum and my two besties.
+I have a wide network of support people in my life.
+Your support people will help validate your thoughts, feelings and choices and/or provide a sounding board and advice when you're just not sure what to do.

 Sometimes you can feel like you just can’t win.
 But the truth is, as long as you care about your children, you really can’t lose.